I tried out the ability to manage .env files with 1Password Environments

 Summary

-In the context of iOS app development, combining it with Arkana allowed me to improve security while maintaining the existing workflow.
+In the context of iOS app development, combining it with Arkana allowed me to improve security while maintaining existing workflows.
 By managing .env files with 1Password Environments for local development and using the environment variable features of Bitrise or Xcode Cloud for CI/CD environments, consistent secret management can be achieved.

 Job Openings: Classmethod is Hiring iOS Engineers